Heightfield 1.0

 QVector< double > Cross (const Vector2 &, const Vector2 &, int) const

-void SmoothBreachMultiScale (const QVector< double > &)
+void SmoothBreachMultiScale (const QVector< int > &)

 void SmoothBreachGeometric (double, double)